ieeeWang/DL-open-course-resources/README.md

 ```

 **3. Create an env for tf2.2-GPU (win10)**
 tf 2.2 requres python 3.5-3.8, CUDA 10.1, cuDNN 7.6.
-More version infor at [here](https://www.tensorflow.org/install/source#tested_build_configurations).  tf2.3 and higher do not work with my CUDA.
-Somehow only py3.7 works well with tf2.2-GPU.
+More [version infor](https://www.tensorflow.org/install/source#tested_build_configurations).  tf2.3 and higher do not work with my CUDA.
+Somehow only py3.7 (not higher) works well with tf2.2-GPU.
 ```
 conda create -n py37_tf2.2 python=3.7 anaconda # 'anaconda' enables a full copy from the base env conda activate py37_tf2.2